McConnell Air Force Base, Kansas,

 Confined Space

 The primary objective of this page is to provide safety information on Confined Spaces and the hazards that exist across diverse work environments.
-This page is not all inclusive of those hazards and DAFMAN 91-203, Chapter 23, Confined Spaces and 29 CFR 1910.146, Permit-Required Confined Spaces should be reviewed.
+This page is not all inclusive of those hazards and the DAFMAN 91-203, Chapter 23, Confined Spaces, 29 CFR 1910.146, Permit-Required Confined Spaces and the Occupational Safety and Health Administration website on confined spaces should be reviewed and followed.

 Danger Confined Space graphic